DevEunice/Airtime2Cash/README.md

 LIVE SITE - (https://airtimetocashpodg.netlify.app/)

-Technologies Used Node.js, Sqlite, Express, REST API, Typescript, yarn start
+Technologies Used Node.js, Sqlite, Express, REST API, Typescript, React.js, axios, cors

+yarn start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.